syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 VDB(cost, salvage, life, start_period, end_period, factor, no_switch)

 #### Where:

-* cost is the initial cost of the asset.
+* **cost** is the initial cost of the asset.
-* salvage is the value at the end of the depreciation (sometimes called the salvage value of the asset).
+* **salvage** is the value at the end of the depreciation (sometimes called the salvage value of the asset).
-* life is the number of periods over which the asset is depreciated (sometimes called the useful life of the asset).
+* **life** is the number of periods over which the asset is depreciated (sometimes called the useful life of the asset).
-* start_period is the starting period for which you want to calculate the depreciation. start_period must use the same units as life.
+* **start_period** is the starting period for which you want to calculate the depreciation. start_period must use the same units as life.
-* end_period is the ending period for which you want to calculate the depreciation. end_period must use the same units as life.
+* **end_period** is the ending period for which you want to calculate the depreciation. end_period must use the same units as life.
-* factor is the rate at which the balance declines.
+* **factor** is the rate at which the balance declines.
 If factor is omitted, it is assumed to be 2 (the double-declining balance method).
-* no_switch is a logical value specifying whether to switch to straight-line depreciation when depreciation is greater than the declining balance calculation.
+* **no_switch** is a logical value specifying whether to switch to straight-line depreciation when depreciation is greater than the declining balance calculation.
   * If no_switch is True, straight-line depreciation is not used even when the depreciation is greater than the declining balance calculation.
   * If no_switch is False or omitted, straight-line depreciation is used when depreciation is greater than the declining balance calculation.
 All arguments except no_switch must be positive numbers.

 ### VLOOKUP
 Searches for a value in the left most column of a table and then returns a value in the same row from a column you specify in the table.
 Use `VLOOKUP` instead of `HLOOKUP` when your comparison values are located in a column to the left of the data you want to find.
 The V in `VLOOKUP` stands for “Vertical.”

 #### Syntax
 VLOOKUP(lookup_value, table_array, col_index_num, range_lookup)

 #### Where:

-* lookup_value is the value to be found in the first column of the array.
+* **lookup_value** is the value to be found in the first column of the array.
 Lookup_value can be a value, a reference, or a text string.
-* table_array is the table of information in which data is looked up.
+* **table_array** is the table of information in which data is looked up.
 Use a reference to a range or a range name.
-* col_index_num is the column number in table_array from which the matching value must be returned.
+* **col_index_num** is the column number in table_array from which the matching value must be returned.
 Col_index_num of 1 returns the value in the first column of the table_array; col_index_num of 2 returns the value in the second column of the table_array, and so on.
-* range_lookup is a logical value that specifies whether you want VLOOKUP to find an exact match or an approximate match.
+* **range_lookup** is a logical value that specifies whether you want VLOOKUP to find an exact match or an approximate match.
 If True or omitted, an approximate match is returned.
 In other words, if an exact match is not found, the next largest value that is less than the lookup_value is returned.

 ### WEBSERVICE
 `WEBSERVICE` function retrieves data from a web service on the Internet.

 #### Syntax:
 WEBSERVICE(url)

 #### Where:
 * url is the url of the web service.

 #### Remarks:

-&#35;VALUE! - occurs if url is unable to return the data, if url result in a string that is not valid and if url is a string that contains more than the 2048 characters.
+`#VALUE!` - occurs if url is unable to return the data, if url result in a string that is not valid and if url is a string that contains more than the 2048 characters.

 ### WEEKDAY
 Returns the day of the week corresponding to a date.
 The day is given as an integer, ranging from 1 (Sunday) to 7 (Saturday) by default.

 #### Syntax
 WEEKDAY(serial_number, return_type),

 #### Where:
-* serial_number is a sequential number that represents the date of the day you are trying to find.
+* **serial_number** isa sequential number that represents the date of the day you are trying to find.
 Dates should be entered by using the DATE function or as results of other formulas or functions.
 For example, use DATE(2008,5,23) for the 23rd day of May 2008.
-* return_type is a number that determines the type of return value.
+* **return_type** isa number that determines the type of return value.

 ### WEEKNUM

-For a supplied a date, the `WEEKNUM` function returns an integer representing the week number (from 1 to 53) of the year.
+For a supplied a date, the` WEEKNUM` function returns an integer representing the week number (from 1 to 53) of the year.

 #### Syntax
 WEEKNUM( serialNum, [returnType] )

 #### Where:
-* serialNum is the date that you want to return the week number for.
+* **serialNum** is the date that you want to return the week number for.
-* [returnType] is an optional argument that specifies which numbering system should be used and which weekday should be treated as the start of the week.
+* **[returnType]** isan optional argument that specifies which numbering system should be used and which weekday should be treated as the start of the week.

 #### Remarks

-&#35;VALUE! - occurs if the supplied serialNum cannot be recognized as a numeric value or a date.
+`#VALUE!` - occurs if the supplied serialNum cannot be recognized as a numeric value or a date.<br/>

-&#35;NUM! - occurs if the supplied [returnType] argument is not one of the above listed permitted values.
+`#NUM!`- occurs if the supplied [returnType] argument is not one of the above listed permitted values.<br/>

-&#35;NUM! - occurs if the supplied serialNum argument is numeric but is out of range for the current date base.
+`#NUM!`- occurs if the supplied serialNum argument is numeric but is out of range for the current date base.

 ### WEIBULL
 Returns the Weibull distribution.